Glossary · E-commerce ML

 Building a Real-Time Personalization Engine: From Contextual Bandits to Deep Reinforcement Learning

 A/B tests answer 'which variant is best on average.'
 Contextual bandits answer 'which variant is best for this user right now.'
-The difference in cumulative regret — and revenue — compounds daily.
+The difference in cumulative regret, and revenue, compounds daily.

 - E-commerce ML